DeepDoge/master-ts-composition/README.md

 # Master-TS Composition

-This let's you create compositions with your TS types while adding runtime typechecking to them with `instanceof` keyword.<br />
+Allows you to create compositions with your TS types while adding runtime typechecking to them with `instanceof` keyword.<br />

 # Installation